GRAND RAPIDS, Mich. (WOOD) — Grand Rapids police fatally shot a man after they say he fired at officers on the city’s southeast side.

 This is the second officer-involved shooting in the city this year, GRPD said.

-On March 11, MSP said 20-year-old Victor Gonzalez had pulled an officer down a set of stairs and had positioned himself on top of the officer when Officer Timothy Orent shot Gonzalez three times.
+On March 11, MSP said 20-year-old Victor Gonzales had pulled an officer down a set of stairs and had positioned himself on top of the officer when Officer Timothy Orent shot Gonzales three times.
 It happened two days after police said Gonzalez repeatedly stabbed a woman during a carjacking attempt outside the Meijer on Alpine Avenue in Walker.

 The Ingham County Prosecutor’s Office later concluded Orent acted reasonably to protect his fellow officer.